 We measure the $\bv{E}$-field insertion in the ConvLimNeighbor-optimized Wilson loop and compare it with the $\bv{E}$-field insertion in the plain Wilson loop.
 Figure~\ref{fig:E_field_insertions_Wloops} shows a comparison between both measurements.
 We observe a significant improvement in the signal with the neural-network Wilson loop while both measurements approach the same value.

-To extract the $t\rightarrow\infty$-limit, we carry out a plateau fit akin to the effective mass extraction used for determining the static energy.
+To extract the $t\rightarrow\infty$ limit, we carry out a plateau fit akin to the effective mass extraction used for determining the static energy.
 We select an appropriate range in $t$ and perform constant fits for the neural-network Wilson loops.
 However, the signal from the plain Wilson loops does not provide sufficient data for a reliable plateau extraction.

-Figure~\ref{fig:static_force_final_comparison} shows the static force as a function of $r$, obtained via both Eq.~\eqref{eq:static_foce_derivative} and Eq.~\eqref{eq:static_force_E}.
+Figure~\ref{fig:static_force_final_comparison} shows the static force as a function of $r$, obtained via both Eqs.~\eqref{eq:static_foce_derivative} and~\eqref{eq:static_force_E}.
 In both cases, the neural-network Wilson loop is shown.
 We observe a multiplicative constant shift between both curves, which is expected due to the required renormalization $Z_E$ of the $\bv{E}$~field introduced in Eq.~\eqref{eq:E_field_renormalization}.

 We have demonstrated that neural-network Wilson loops can significantly enhance the measurement of ground-state expectation values for the chromoelectric field.
 Because the improvement stems from the faster approach to the ground state, we expect the enhancement will hold for various other operators too.
 Additionally, this method is especially beneficial in situations---as here with the static-force matrix element---where applying the Coulomb gauge is not straightforward.
 Overall, improving the measurement of matrix elements is crucial for various applications in lattice QCD, spanning from static force calculations to hadronic expectation values.